Legislation championed by ACA to expand Medicare coverage of services was introduced in the U.S. House of Representatives in November 2018.

 What happens next?

 Even so, the bill’s introduction is an important milestone.
-Our ideas have been drafted into legislative language that will be more familiar to all involved, and a bill number in the House of Representatives paves the way for reintroduction next year.
+Our ideas have been drafted into legislative language that will be more familiar to all involved, and the bill’s support in the last session paves the way for reintroduction.

 If that’s the case, what can I do NOW?